-International health organizations, governments, major donors, non-governmental organizations and companies are increasingly looking to use cargo drones to improve public health services.
-So what does it actually take to run cargo drone deliveries for public health?
+International health organizations, governments, major donors, non-governmental organizations and companies are increasingly looking to use delivery drones to improve public health services.
+So what does it actually take to run delivery drones for public health?

 Far more than most realize.

-Participants in this course will learn everything they need to know to design, implement, evaluate and partner on successful medical cargo drone projects.
-The course cuts through the hype and unpacks many of the assumptions that currently drive the discourse in the cargo drone space.
-As such, the course provides an objective, empirical and candid overview of the current state of cargo drones in health.
+Participants in this course will learn everything they need to know to design, implement, evaluate and partner on successful medical delivery drone projects.
+The course cuts through the hype and unpacks many of the assumptions that currently drive the discourse in the delivery drone space.
+As such, the course provides an objective, empirical and candid overview of the current state of delivery drones in health.
 A certificate of completion will be awarded to participants who successfully complete the course.
 This certificate will be signed by MIT, University of Pennsylvania and WeRobotics.

 Please see the course syllabus for a detailed overview of the topics and issues that participants will become well versed in.
 To get the most out of this self-paced course, we recommend that participants dedicate up to 12 hours in total.
 That said, the course can also be completed within 8 hours.
 To view the complete course description, please visit our website here.

 To apply for a scholarship and benefit from a discounted price of USD 50, please click here.
 Successful scholarship applicants will receive an access code to enroll.
 Members of Flying Labs can gain free access through their WeRobotics Community Coordinator.